tiprqinzj/paper_MPS1/README.md

 ### Working Folder

 Create a user in Linux machine named **cadd**, make a new folder named **paper_MPS1**, that is, the working folder is **/home/cadd/paper_MPS1/**.
-In this README file, all input, output, code, parameter, ... files are listed in this folder as the example.
+In this README file, all input, output, code, parameter, ... files are listed in this folder.

 ## Experiment 1: MPS1 inhibitors collection and curation